MizanHimself/IDKSterlingProject/README.md

 # IDKSterlingProject
-Matsanewa ahh project (member Raihan, Dzikrie, Akhdan)
+Matsanewa ahh project (Raihan myself)

 So Basically this project is a productivity tracker (definitely Iron super bootleg), consisting an alarm features, to do list, and priority ranking.